deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/ExtensionConfiguration.rst

     :Required: false (Only needed for the UniqueKey and Personal-Feature)
     :type: string

-    Client Secret is needed to establish an OAuth Connection.
+    Client secret is needed to establish an oAuth connection.

 .. _confval-uniqueKeyGroup: